Being a podcast guest is easy. Being an unforgettable one isn’t.

 The host has likely spent a lot of time preparing, and you don’t want to be that one guest who shows up with no idea of what’s about to happen or what they’re going to say.

-To help you avoid that, we’re giving you our top seven tips for podcast prep.
+To help you avoid that, we’re giving you our top seven tips on how to be a guest on a podcast that makes an impact.

 1. Listen to the podcast